hydraulic-institute/edb/source/06_section-VI/01_sys_curves.md

 =|=

 Determining the frictional roughness for old pipe is beyond this tutorial.
 Deterioration of pipes with age depends on the particular chemical properties of the fluid and the metal with which it is in contact.
-It is recommended that prior experienceor testing be used to determine an accurate value.
+It is recommended that prior experience or testing be used to determine an accurate value.
 For commercial installations, it is recommended that 15 percent be added to the values shown above.

 **(interactive calculators will be added)**